npryce/snodge/doc/mutagen-operators.md

 Convenience functions are provided for common use cases:

 * `Mutagen<JsonElement>.forStrings()` turns a mutagen of a JSON document object model into a mutagen of JSON serialised as text.
+* `Mutagen<XmlDocument>.forStrings()` turns a mutagen of an XML document object model into a mutagen of XML serialised as text.
 * `Mutagen<String>.encodedAs(charset: Charset): Mutagen<ByteArray>` performs character encoding/decoding.
 * `Mutagen<ByteArray>.decodedAs(charset: Charset): Mutagen<String>` performs the opposite mapping.